AdobeDocs/experience-manager-core-components.en/help/developing/archetype/front-end.md

 ### Using Storybook {#using-storybook}

 Using [Storybook](https://storybook.js.org) you can perform more atomic front-end development.
 Although Storybook is not included in the AEM Project Archetype, you can install it and store your Storybook artifacts within the ui.frontend module.
-When ready for testing within AEM, they can be deployed as ClientLibs by running `npm run dev`.
+When ready for testing within AEM, they can be deployed as clientlibs by running `npm run dev`.

 >[!NOTE]
 >